High-dimensional Mixed Graphical Models

-Our main contribution is a simplified but flexible conditional Gaussian model for mixed data.
-Model fitting is based on maximizing the conditional log-likelihood of each variable given the rest for computational tractability.
-This leads to penalized regression problems with an overlapping group structure of the parameters, the natural solution to which is to fit separate regressions with an overlapping group lasso penalty.
-This is computationally quite expensive, so we approximate the overlapping group lasso penalty by an appropriately rescaled $\ell_1$ penalty.
+We propose a simplified but flexible version of the conditional Gaussian model for mixed data.
+The model fitting is based on maximizing the conditional log-likelihood of each variable given the rest, for computational tractability.
+This leads to penalized regression problems with overlapping groups of parameters.
+The natural solution to the problem is to fit separate regressions with an overlapping group lasso penalty.
+This is computationally quite expensive, so we approximate the overlapping group lasso penalty by an appropriately weighted $\ell_1$ penalty.